Mission & Vision

 Preserve a Stable Pool of Talented New Investigators: The ideas and fresh perspectives of new investigators invigorate the research community.
 Thus, we will support efforts to bring new investigators from all backgrounds, including women, minority, and underrepresented populations, into biomedical research careers.
 We will strive to ensure that new investigators can realize their potential for contributing to biomedical research, and that today's generation of young scientists will view research as a viable career.
-We will foster mentorship of new investigators, and promote special consideration for funding of talented new investigators.
+We will foster mentorship of new investigators, and promote special consideration for funding of talented new and early stage investigators.

 Foster Exceptional Research Training and Mentoring Opportunities: Maintaining an NIDDK-focused pipeline of outstanding investigators is critically important to our research progress.
 We will continue to support significant opportunities at the graduate-student and postdoctoral levels, as well as through research career development awards, and undergraduate research educational opportunities.
 To ensure that we are deploying our research training resources most productively, we are analyzing data to determine the most effective aspects of training programs so that we can share them with our entire community.